 - Advising and informing the Education Services Committee and the Chignecto-Central Regional School Board regarding Student Services matters.

-- Communicating Department of Education and Early Childhood Development, Chignecto-Central Regional School Board, Education Services Committee and Senior Management decisions and relevant information to the Co-ordinator of Student Services.
+- Communicating Department of Education and Early Childhood Development, Chignecto-Central Regional Centre for Education, Education Services Committee and Senior Management decisions and relevant information to the Co-ordinator of Student Services.

 - Monitoring regional planning and delivery of programs and services to students with special needs.

 - Supervising the work of the Co-ordinator of Student Services.

 It is the role of parents and guardians to play an integral part in the program planning process for their child's education.
 Parents and guardians are responsible for:

 - Initiating a screening and/or identification process through appropriate agencies if there are concerns about their child's development and learning.